madhav-sharma/aamantran-backend-v0/phase_1_design.md

   - **Expansion**: If needed, assign additional codes to 'cc-other'.

 These requirements enhance data integrity and UX without complexity; implement sequentially starting with uniqueness.

+This design provides a solid foundation for implementation.
+If any clarifications or adjustments are needed, let me know!